 Given these symptoms, a person who has used crack can be very unpredictable in his or her behaviors, which can be dangerous for both the user and those around him or her.
 In comparison, those who use cocaine may experience some of these symptoms, but in a milder form.

-It is common for someone who is addicted to either cocaine or crack to neglect other responsibilities while he or she focuses entirely on obtaining, using, and recovering from crack use.
+It is common for someone who is addicted to either cocaine or cracks to neglect other responsibilities while he or she focuses entirely on obtaining, using, and recovering from crack use.
 He or she may spend a considerable amount of time engaging in compulsive drug-seeking behavior, despite the incurrence of negative consequences as a result of his or her use.

 Also, many people who are addicted to these substances struggle with financial and legal troubles as well as maintaining employment.
 Due to the cost, financial struggles may initially be more common for cocaine users.
 However, maintaining employment may be more difficult for crack users because it tends to be more emotionally destabilizing, which could potentially make it worse for financial issues in the long run.

-Both crack and cocaine use can also put a tremendous strain on relationships, and chronic users may isolate from family and friends and spend the majority of their time with others who use crack or other addictive substances.
+Both crack and cocaine use can also put a tremendous strain on relationships, and chronic users may isolate themselves from family and friends and spend the majority of their time with others who use crack or other addictive substances.
 Regardless of the amount of crack being abused or how frequently, those who do so will experience the effects of their addiction rather quickly, some of which can be severe and potentially life-threatening.
 Cocaine abuse usually must become severe and frequent before serious strain occurs, and although these consequences may not be as immediate as those caused by crack abuse, cocaine’s addictive nature may make them inevitable.

 Both cocaine and crack are known for the many cardiovascular health problems they can cause.
 Individuals may experience high blood pressure and acutely accelerated heart rate (tachycardia), and may also develop an irregular heartbeat (arrhythmia).